Weakly asymmetric facilitated exclusion process: Introduction

 \subsection{Comparison with previous literature on half-space KPZ equation}

-In a sense, the microscopic boundary condition $Z_t(-1)=\mu Z_t(0)$ with $\mu\approx 1-\eps$ that we are considering is the $A\rightarrow\infty$ limit of the setting in \cite{corwin2016open, parekh2017kpz} which considered $\mu\approx 1-A\eps^2$, and it poses no additional difficulty in terms of handling the boundary condition.
-However, as already said, our initial condition is much more singular than the ones in \cite{corwin2016open, parekh2017kpz, parekh2019positive}.
-Proving tightness requires us to develop precise estimates about the Dirichlet heat kernel and its discrete analogue.
-Further, the rigorous identification of the initial condition requires some control on the second moment of $\mathcal Z_{t}^{\eps}(u)$, and the estimate that we need turned out to be surprisingly difficult to prove.
-Eventually, we use an explicit second moment integral formula for half-line ASEP from the recent preprint \cite{barraquand2022markov}, coming from a Markov duality (such use of Markov duality also arises in the proof of convergence of the stochastic six-vertex model height function to the KPZ equation in \cite{corwin2020stochastic}).
+In a sense, the microscopic boundary condition $Z_t(-1)=\mu Z_t(0)$ with $\mu\approx 1-\eps$ that we are considering is the $A\rightarrow\infty$ limit of the setting in \cite{corwin2016open, parekh2017kpz} which considered $\mu\approx 1-A\eps^2$. \oo{It poses no additional difficulty in terms of handling the boundary condition in heat kernel estimates, except that we need to control precisely the killing probability of a random walk following this heat kernel.
+This novel estimate is presented in Lemma~\ref{lem:killing}.
+Moreover}, as already said, our initial condition is much more singular than the ones in \cite{corwin2016open, parekh2017kpz, parekh2019positive}.
+In particular, it turned out to be surprisingly challenging, first to prove tightness, then to identify rigorously the initial condition.